fractus-io/keras-tutorial/README.md

 * the Sequential API
 * the Functional API

+Functional API offers advanced way for defining models.
+It allows you to define multiple input or output models as well as models that share layers.
+Focus in this chapter will on on Sequential API.

 #### Sequential API

 The easiest way of creating a model in Keras is by using the sequential API, which lets you stack one layer after the other.